Last Updated: Dec 2018

 Although you can access Sian Ka’an Biosphere reserve from both Punta Allen and Muyil, each of these two access points provides for two completely different experiences and contains two very different ecosystems.

 Muyil: If you you want to see the inland jungle, Mayan ruins, wetlands, fresh water lagoon, mangrove forests, Mayan-carved canals, and float down said canals – head to Muyil.
 Logistically it’s easier to get to on your own and way more cost-effective.
-Visiting Sian Ka’an from Muyil is a very doable DIY trip that can be done in a half day.
+Visiting Sian Ka’an from Muyil is a very doable DIY trip that can be accomplished in a half day.
 This Muyil trip is exactly what we did, which this article goes into great detail about how to get to Sian Ka’an via Muyil on your own.

 Visiting Coastal Sian Ka’an Via Punta Allen